Paul Rodriguez (skateboarder): Early life, family and education

 Rodriguez's nickname "P-Rod" was given to him by his classmates when he was around eleven years old.
 When he was twelve, Rodriguez received his first skateboard as a Christmas gift from his parents.
 Rodriguez had seen a group of skateboarders at his new school and was immediately fascinated by "how they kept their board to their feet and how they could flip it."
-Rodriguez said in June 2014: "I got money, got myself a board, and it was game over."
+Rodriguez recalled,"I got money, got myself a board, and it was game over."
 Rodriguez stated in a July 2013 interview that he slept with new skateboard products as a child due to his passion for skateboarding, and admitted that he slept with his first Street League Skateboarding (SLS) trophy.

-Rodriguez attended Birmingham High School in Van Nuys, CA.
+Rodriguez attended Birmingham High School in Van Nuys, California.

 Career

 Rodriguez was initially recruited to the team of a local skateboard shop named "One Eighteen", managed by an Andy Netkin, who was 19 years old at the time, while Rodriguez had just become 14 years old.
 As he was too shy at the time, Rodriguez asked a friend to submit his "Sponsor me" video tape to Netkin, who was immediately impressed and asked the friend to bring Rodriguez into the store.
 Netkin then offered Rodriguez a place on the store team the following day at their first meeting—Netkin explained in 2014 that, at the time, he had a strong sense of Rodriguez's future as a "superstar."
 DNA Skateboards was Rodriguez's first company sponsor and he appeared in the 1999 video Microanalysis.
 Former professional skateboarder Anthony Pappalardo stated in a June 24, 2014 online radio show—hosted by professional skateboarder Alex Olsen—that he encouraged Joe Castrucci, cofounder of the Habitat skateboard brand, to recruit Rodriguez before he was officially sponsored, but Castrucci declined.